 An air bag is only as good as its control system.
 On most vehicles, the bag is triggered electrically.
 Located in the front of most domestic vehicles are one to three "crash" sensors.
 These are positioned well forward in the crush zones so they will react almost instantly to the sudden deceleration that results from a frontal impact (anything up to about 30 degrees either side of center).
 Many European vehicles use only a single electronic crash sensor located inside the passenger compartment.
 The same setup is now being used in many newer domestic vehicles.

 There are several different types of crash sensors.
-A commonly used sensor is the electromechanical "gas dampened ball and tube" design.
+A commonly used sensor in older vehicle is the electromechanical "gas dampened ball and tube" design.
 The sensor is nothing more than a small tube with a switch at one end and a gold plated steel ball at the other, held in place by a small magnet.
 When the sensor receives a hard enough jolt to knock the ball loose from the magnet, the ball rolls down the tube, hits the switch and closes the circuit.
 The tube is slanted upward so the ball should return to its original position after an impact.

 Some vehicles have "spring and mass" crash sensors in which a spring loaded weight is deflected by the impact to close a switch.
 Most newer vehicles now have solid state crash sensors that contain either a piezoelectric crystal or a "micromachined accelerometer" chip that produces an electronic signal when jolted.